 shop my SPONSORS

-Keeping backyard chickens should mean that their eggs are fresher and safer to eat than commercially produced eggs, but that will not be the case if eggs are allowed to be contaminated before they even reach the kitchen.
-Keeping eggs clean in the nest box is a critical step in egg safety and it’s not difficult to achieve.
-Accidents do happen and occasionally an egg will become soiled with droppings or dirt carried into the nest box by a wet hen, but 99% of eggs from backyard chickens should be clean when collected.
-Here are some simple steps to ensure clean eggs.
-Accidents do happen and occasionally an egg will become soiled with droppings or dirt carried into the nest box by a wet hen, but 99% of eggs from backyard chickens should be clean when collected.
-Here are some simple steps to ensure clean eggs.
+Keeping eggs clean in the nest box is an important step in egg safety and it’s not difficult to achieve.
+Occasionally an egg will become soiled with droppings or dirt carried into the nest box by a hen, but 99% of eggs from backyard chickens should be clean when collected.
+Here are some simple steps to ensure clean eggs at the point of collection.

 Eggs that have a soft spot to land will be less likely to break than those that drop onto the bottom of a hard nest box.
 This is also a good way to prevent hens from becoming egg-eaters.
 I use nest pads with or without pine shavings on top of them.
 I don’t recommend the use of regular straw in nests for a variety of reasons, one of which is that hens scratch it out of the nest boxes, leaving eggs unprotected.